نوع مقاله : مقاله علمی پژوهشی

 Introduction

 Nowadays, the development of agricultural production cooperatives is considered a crucial strategy for advancement in rural and agricultural sectors across various nations.
-However, in our country, although these cooperatives In recent years, there has been an increase in competition, especially in the food products industry.
+However, in our country, although these cooperatives in recent years, competition has increased, especially in the food products industry.
 This, combined with a lack of proper implementation of the Cooperative Sector Law and general policies outlined in Article 44 regarding the transfer of state enterprises to cooperatives, as well as economic difficulties, has led to a significant number of production cooperatives in the agricultural sector stagnating or becoming inactive.
 Some have even reached the point of liquidation, posing a serious threat.
 Despite this, agricultural production cooperatives have the potential to make positive contributions to improving the structure of agricultural production through efficient management and reorganization in the sector.
 Despite this pressing issue, there has been a lack of comprehensive studies to identify the root causes behind the stagnation of production cooperatives in Kermanshah province.
-Thus, the purpose of this qualitative research was to present the Paradigm Model of Stagnant Agricultural Production Cooperatives in Kermanshah Province.
+Thus, this qualitative research aimed to present the paradigm model of stagnant agricultural production cooperatives in Kermanshah province.

 Methodology

 This study utilizes a qualitative approach with a descriptive-analytical purpose.
-The data collection focuses on grounded theory research method within the realm of qualitative methods.
-The study population included the managers of stagnant agricultural production Cooperatives in Kermanshah province.
-The grounded theory method incorporates both purposive sampling and theoretical sampling simultaneously (n=22).
+The data collection focuses on the grounded theory research method within qualitative methods.
+The study population included the managers of stagnant agricultural production cooperatives in Kermanshah province.
+The grounded theory method simultaneously incorporates purposive and theoretical sampling (n=22).
 In theoretical sampling, the process involves collecting data to develop a theory.
-The researcher collects, codes, and analyzes data simultaneously, determining which data to collect in the next step and where to find it, allowing the theory to gradually emerge.
+The researcher collects, codes, and analyzes data simultaneously, determining which data to collect in the next step and where to find it, allowing the theory to emerge gradually.
 Data was collected through in-depth and semi-structured interviews until saturation was achieved.
-The analysis of the gathered data involved three key stages: open, axial, and selective coding.
-In the current research, after completing open coding, the study transitioned to the focal coding stage.
-During this stage, categories obtained in open coding were compared and their characteristics were analyzed.
+The analysis of the gathered data involved three key stages as open, axial, and selective coding.
+The study transitioned to the focal coding stage after completing open coding in the current research.
+During this stage, categories obtained in open coding were compared, and their characteristics were analyzed.
 An attempt was made to create these categories as conditional conditions, and the messages within the categories were adjusted accordingly.
+Additionally, a paradigm model was provided.

 Results and discussion